 Accounting & Bookkeeping

 It is compulsory for companies in Singapore to keep updated books of accounts.
 In addition to the balance sheet, Profit & Loss account, it is also necessary to provide an equity and cash flow statement.
 These records should comply with Singapore’s Financial reporting standards (SFRS).
-The accountants of the service provider will maintain the accounting records for the company, so that the business can get accurate financial information.
+The accountants of the service provider will maintain the accounting records via accounting software for the company, so that the business can get accurate financial information.
 Auditing services are also provided.

 Goods and services tax (GST) returns

 GST tax is imposed on various good, services consumed in Singapore.
 Businesses having revenues exceeding $1 million should register with IRAS for GST while others can voluntarily register with IRAS.
 The registered companies should file their GST returns quarterly with IRAS, and this work can be outsourced.
 You can take help from Piloto Asia for the registration of your business.

 It is compulsory for Singapore companies with a turnover of more than S$10 million, have a corporate shareholder or at least 20 shareholders to get audited.
 Companies should also file the report of the independent auditor and the directors annually.
 These reports are necessary to ensure that the companies conform to the recommended financial practices, and the service provider will draft the reports on behalf of the company.